Authenticating Enrolled Cards

 Cardinal session continue (iOS SDK - Objective-C)

-is called in the same class, call the method shown in the following example to start
+process is requested in the same class, request the method shown in the following example to start the step up flow.

 [session continueWithTransactionId: @"[TRANSACTION_ID]" payload: @"[PAYLOAD]" didValidateDelegate: self];